cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

   - if found, with detections, mark the associated URL as IOC.
 - Search VirusTotal for history of scans for the invedstigated server(s), with its domain name and main web pages;
   - if found, with detections, mark the associated URL as IOC.

+## CMS security check
+- If there is a CMS like Wordpress on the investigated servers:
+  - Install the required extension (e.g.: WPscan, https://wordpress.com/plugins/wpscan, leveraging Jetpack) to scan extensions and vulnerabilities.
+  - Run a scan;
+     - if malicious extension found, mark its name and URL as IOC.

 ## Public scanner
 - Run a scan of the website(s) URL(s) with https://urlscan.io/ and https://sitecheck.sucuri.net/;